Despite earnings beat and upbeat forecast, Zoom shares fall after reporting Q4 results – TechCrunch

 The company’s shares were down sharply after reporting its earnings.

 What follows is a dive into Zoom’s Q4 earnings, its expectations for the coming period and what those figures may have to say about the infection and its impacts.
-We’ll wrap with notes from startups that are building remote-work friendly products sharing what they are seeing on the ground regarding demand for their services during this bleakly fascinating period of history.
+We’ll wrap with notes from startups that are building remote-work friendly products, sharing what they are seeing on the ground regarding demand for their services during this bleakly fascinating period of history.